-The Statements of Net Assets present information on all of LAX's assets and liabilities at June 30, 2012 and 2011.
-The difference between the assets and liabilities was reported as net assets.
-Over time, increases and decreases in net assets may serve as a useful indicator whether LAX's financial position is improving or deteriorating.
+The Statements of Net Position present information on all of LAX's assets, deferred outflows of resources, liabilities, and deferred inflows of resources at June 30, 2013 and 2012.
+The difference between (a) assets and deferred outflows of resources, and (b) liabilities and deferred inflows of resources was reported as net position.
+There were no deferred outflows of resources and deferred inflows of resources as of June 30, 2013 and 2012.
+Over time, increases and decreases in net position may serve as a useful indicator about whether LAX's financial condition is improving or deteriorating.

-The Statements of Revenues, Expenses, and Changes in Net Assets present the results of LAX's operations and information showing the change in net assets during the two fiscal years.
+The Statements of Revenues, Expenses, and Changes in Net Position present the results of LAX's operations and information showing the changes in net position during the two fiscal years.
 These statements can be useful indicators of how LAX recovered its costs through rates and charges.
-All changes in net assets were reported when the underlying events occurred, regardless of the timing of the related cash flows.
+All changes in net position were reported when the underlying events occurred, regardless of the timing of the related cash flows.
 Thus, revenues and expenses were recorded and reported in these statements for some items that will result in cash flows in future periods.